AI is redefining the voice of the customer before our eyes

 However, these rules are typically the same for all users across your site or app.

-Timing is everything, but there’s no way to automatically make a request at the opportune moment for an individual user, when you have the best chance to prompt a response.
+Timing is everything, but there’s no way to automatically make a request at the opportune moment for an individual customer, when you have the best chance to prompt a response and actually learn what happened.
 Similarly, it's impossible for traditional feedback requests to respond to specific actions which indicate users are struggling, i.e. dead clicks or rage clicks.

 In the end, traditional, survey-based VoC tools often leave CX teams famished for meaningful insights.
-Instead, they have to inform critical decisions with high-level feedback from a tiny sample of users.
 This isn’t going to cut it for present day customer journeys.
 Not when:

 One in three customers would leave a brand they love after just one bad experience.